For patients/relatives

 Activation of the account

-The medical data is entered with the help of your doctor, nursing staff, physiotherapist or relatives.
+The medical data is entered with the help of your doctor, nursing staff, physiotherapists or relatives.

 Use at home or on the go

-Use the spastic-app questionnaire once a week to get a test result based on the traffic light principle.
+Use the Spasticity App questionnaire once a week to obtain a test result based on the traffic light principle.

-The result of the questionnaire can result in the following answers according to the traffic light principle (see below).
+The result of the questionnaire can yield the following answers according to the traffic light principle (see below).

 The traffic light principle